What Is Nonhormonal Birth Control?

-- You need to see a doctor for prescriptions or for the procedure to insert the device.
+- You need to see a doctor for prescriptions or to insert the device.

-- Hormonal contraceptives don’t protect you from sexually transmitted diseases.
+- They don’t protect you from sexually transmitted diseases.

-- They may raise your chances for blood clots or breast cancer, or cause side effects like mood swings or weight gain.
+- They may raise your chances for blood clots or breast cancer, or have side effects like mood swings or weight gain.

 - You may not have sex often enough to need ongoing birth control.